learningequality/kolibri/docs/user/learner.rst

 .. image:: img/pdf.png
 	:alt: pdf page

-Use the **Download Media** button below the PDF viewer to download the PDF file to your computer.
+Use the **Download content** button below the PDF viewer to download the PDF file to your computer.